About us

 CBT makes you aware of the irrational thinking patterns influencing your behaviours and emotions, bringing them to light instead of leaving them lurking in your subconscious.

-If you think you’re awkward in social situations, you draw upon prior negative experiences to back this up—creating a vicious thought pattern over time.
+For example, if you think you’re awkward in social situations, you draw upon prior negative experiences to back this up—creating a vicious thought pattern over time.

 CBT makes you dig deeper; you find that there are many alternative social encounters that went well that contradict the ‘vicious thought pattern.’